outaagunga/documentation/guide_final_project_ADMI.md

   )
 );

 -- 3️⃣ Users: insert orders only for themselves
 CREATE POLICY orders_user_insert_own ON orders
-FOR SELECT
+FOR INSERT
+USING (true)
-USING (
+WITH CHECK (
   EXISTS (
     SELECT 1 FROM app_users au
     WHERE au.id = orders.user_id
   )
 );

 -- 4️⃣ Users: update their own orders
 CREATE POLICY orders_user_update_own ON orders
-FOR SELECT
+FOR UPDATE
 USING (
   EXISTS (
     SELECT 1 FROM app_users au
     WHERE au.id = orders.user_id
   )
+)
+WITH CHECK (
+  EXISTS (
+    SELECT 1 FROM app_users au
+    WHERE au.id = orders.user_id
+  )
 );

--- 5️⃣ Users: (optional) delete their own orders CREATE POLICY orders_user_delete_own ON orders
+-- 5️⃣ Users: delete their own orders
+CREATE POLICY orders_user_delete_own ON orders
-FOR SELECT
+FOR DELETE
 USING (
   EXISTS (
     SELECT 1 FROM app_users au
     WHERE au.id = orders.user_id
   )
 );

 ```